fabaindaiz/spellsolver/README.md

 - uvicorn (for webapi.py)

 ### TODO
-- Update readme and documentation with the improved spellsolver algorithm
-- Use some heuristics to reduce the load and query time of double swap
+- Add some heuristics to reduce the load and query time of double swap
-- Improve results print format in console mode

 ## instructions for use

+- The letters on the board must be written in a single line following the order left -> right and then up -> down with no spaces
+- To add a multiplier, the coordinates must be written as two numbers together (eg 34 or 01), otherwise the field must not be included or it must be left empty
+- To activate the swap mode you must put the number of swaps that you want to use (eg 1), otherwise you must use a 0 and the option will not be activated

 ### WebAPI
 1. From this folder execute webapi.py